junemedia/betterrecipes.com/web/blogs/daily-dish/wp-content/plugins/meteor-slides/readme.txt

 * Initial release of Meteor Slides.

 == Upgrade Notice ==

+= 1.5.6 =
+Meteor Slides 1.5.6 includes updated support and functionality for the latest version of the Members plugin.

+= 1.5.5 =
+Meteor Slides 1.5.5 has been updated with theme conflict fixes and support for responsive images using srcset in WordPress 4.4.

+= 1.5.4 =
+Meteor Slides 1.5.4 has an updated slideshow widget which uses the PHP 5 constructor for WordPress 4.3 compatibility.

+= 1.5.3 =
+Meteor Slides 1.5.3 has been updated with theme conflict fixes, and includes new and updated translations.

+= 1.5.2 =
+Meteor Slides 1.5.2 has been updated to match the WordPress 4.0 admin, and includes new and updated translations.

+= 1.5.1 =
+Meteor Slides 1.5.1 adds a slideshow alignment option and support for slideshows with one slide, includes new and updated translations, and includes several minor bug fixes.

+= 1.5 =
+Meteor Slides 1.5 adds responsive slideshow support, touch navigation, an improved slideshow widget, new translations, and updates jQuery Cycle.

 = 1.4 =
 Meteor Slides 1.4 replaces the navigation graphics, adds support for custom scripts and the Members plugin, updates jQuery Cycle and adds new and updated translations.